hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 And lastly, when access to the DSCC REST API must be disabled, a user can delete the API client credential associated with client id and client secret in the API Gateway menu.

+The following flow chart describes steps required to perform the DSCC REST API request.
+The flow starts from the authorized user creating the client id and client secret to be used to obtain the access token.
+The access token will be used in the authorization bearer to ensure the secure REST API request.

 ![Access API process](/img/user-guide-for-authorization.png "Process to authenticate and to obtain secure access ")

 ## Accessing the API Gateway Menu